bbjrgithub/Data_Engineering/Portfolio/Download_Newsmax_Newsfront/README.md

 Technologies used: *Python*
 &nbsp;

-This is a web scrapper that downloads new articles from the "newfront" archive of ```www.newsmax.com```.
+This is a web scrapper that downloads all new articles from the "newfront" archive of ```www.newsmax.com```.

 Things that I learned while building the project: